200Tigersbloxed/HRtoVRChat_OSC/SDK.md

 A virtual method (one that can be overridden) that will be invoked when the SDK connects to the server.

+### virtual OnSDKData(Messages.HRMessage message)

+A virtual method that'll callback whenever an HRMessage is received.
+Currently only called when RequestHRData is invoked.

 ### virtual OnSDKClosed()

 A virtual method (one that can be overridden) that will be invoked when the SDK disconnects from the server.